HRKings/GitGud/Topics/Pull_Request.md

 - Explain the reasons of why the code should be changed.
 If they are not in line with the repository style or if it is a personal preference, for example.

-- Offer ways to simply and improve the code, try to learn together.
+- Offer ways to simplify and improve the code, try to learn together.

 - Be humble, everyone is in this together.